 As a manager, it is part of your responsibility to understand your top employees’ strengths as well as weaknesses in order to properly create a developmental plan that matches their potential.
 Without such understanding, and as your top employees see that there’s no chance for further development, the likelihood of your staff leaving the organisation is extremely high.

 Read more: Back to Bascis - What is Talent Management?

 High potential vs. high performing employees

 Effectively distinguishing a high performing employee and a high potential enables you to build a successful team and an effective succession plan.
-High potential employees can be high performers too, but not all high performers can become high potential employees; they may be exceptionally good in fulfilling their responsibilities but they lack the skills and qualities needed to become a successful leader, i.e. they lack the “potential.”
+High potential employees (or also known as HIPOs) can be high performers too, but not all high performers can become high potential employees; they may be exceptionally good in fulfilling their responsibilities but they lack the skills and qualities needed to become a successful leader, i.e. they lack the “potential.”